ew2664/macos-dev-setup-guide/README.md

 I also don't actively maintain this guide.
 Major updates will probably happen once a year when I do my annual reset, with minor fixes or additions sprinkled in between.
 So not everything on here will be the most up-to-date.
 Again, you may need to do a bit of your own research.

+If you have any suggestions or spot any errors, please raise an issue and I'll try to make an update as soon as I can!

 ### Step-by-step instructions

 1. [Reformatting your MacBook Pro](./guides/reformat.md)